 If you want to convert your garage into something other than a home for your car, there’s more involved.

 According to TheNest.com, a one-car garage can add up to $5000 to the value of your home.
 A two-car garage is even more valuable.

 You’d lose at least that amount of money if you decide to renovate your garage into another room.

 Many home buyers (myself included) won’t even consider buying a home without a garage.

-If you do decide to convert your garage into a gym or workshop, I recommend converting it in such a way that you can change it back when you’re ready to sell the house.
+If you decide to convert your attached garage into a gym or workshop, I recommend converting it so that you can change it back when you’re ready to sell the house.

 For more permanent renovations (like turning it into an extra bedroom), I recommend leaving this type of garage renovation to the pros.

 If you’re looking for more ideas on sprucing up your garage, I recommend checking out my article How to Finish Garage Walls.